brandonhjkim/REGAL/README.md

 ## Acknowledgements

 Special thanks to the Cal Poly Statistics Department and CSSE Department and all contributors to this research effort.
-Satellite image processing was enabled by pretrained ResNet architectures; weather data was obtained via Open-Meteo’s public API.
+Satellite image was obtained from Russ White from Cal Poly State University’s Robert E. Kennedy Library, and processing the images was enabled by pretrained ResNet architectures.
+Weather data was obtained via Open-Meteo’s public API.

+Also, a big thank you to Dr. Bodwin!

 ---